sean-xiao-zhao7/blacksheep/README.md

 # BlackSheep

-An app for connecting mentees with mentors.
+An app for connecting people.